Quantum and Classical Query Complexities for Generalized Simon's Problem

 \section{Conclusions}

 Simon's problem is a computational problem that can be solved exponentially faster on a quantum computer than on a classical computer \cite{Simon1994, Simon1997}.
-Simon's algorithm for solving Simon's problem was also an inspiration for Shor's algorithm \cite{Shor1994, Shor1997}.
+The algorithm for this problem was also an inspiration for Shor's algorithm \cite{Shor1994, Shor1997}.
 The optimal separation between the exact quantum query complexity and classical deterministic query complexity for Simon's problem was proved in \cite{CQ2018}.
 The generalized Simon's problem was proposed in \cite {KLM2007}, but the optimal exact quantum query complexity and classical deterministic query complexity for the generalized Simon's problem were not clear.
-So, in this paper, our purposes are to try to solve these problems.
+So, in this paper, we have tried to obtain a number of results related to these problems.

-More specifically, we have given an exact quantum algorithm for solving this problem with $O(n-k)$ queries and we have also shown that the lower bounds on its exact quantum query complexity is $\Omega(n-k)$.
+More specifically, we have given an exact quantum algorithm for solving this problem with $O(n-k)$ queries, and we have also shown that the lower bound on its exact quantum query complexity is $\Omega(n-k)$.
 Therefore, we have obtained the optimal exact quantum query complexity $\Theta(n-k)$ for the generalized Simon's problem.

-For the classical complexity, we have given a classical deterministic algorithm with $O(k\sqrt{2^{n-k+1}})$ queries for solving the generalized Simon's problem, and furthermore we have shown that the lower bounds on its classical deterministic query complexity is $\Omega(\sqrt{k2^{n-k}})$.
+For the classical complexity, we have given a non-adaptive classical deterministic algorithm with $O(k\sqrt{2^{n-k+1}})$ queries for solving the generalized Simon's problem.
+Furthermore, we have shown that the lower bound on its non-adaptive classical deterministic query complexity is $\Omega(\sqrt{k2^{n-k}})$.

-Therefore, the optimal classical deterministic query complexity for the generalized Simon's problem is till to be solved further in the future.
+Therefore, the optimal non-adaptive classical deterministic query complexity for the generalized Simon's problem is still to be solved further in the future.
 Another problem is to study the generalized Simon's problem with adaptive algorithms.